June 2, 1991

 What is our response when we are unjustly wronged?
-While writing Psalm 7, David was being wrongfully persecuted.
-Despite the difficulties he faced, however, he was able to end his psalm in praise to the Lord.
+While writing Psalm 7, David was being wrongfully persecuted—yet despite the difficulties he faced, he was able to end his psalm in praise to the Lord.
 Alistair Begg examines David’s responses to persecution, encouraging us that because of God’s righteousness, justice, and love, we can trust Him even in our darkest days.
 Like David’s, our cries of despair can become songs of praise.

 1O Lord my God, in you do I take refuge;

 save me from all my pursuers and deliver me,